kuta-ndze/NLP-bag-of-words/README.md

 ## `1.
 Sentiment Analysis`

 - An example intuition to bag of words model in NLP using Kirill Eremenko Restaurant reviews intuition dataset.
-- You could improve more on the model still get the intuition behind it.
+- You could improve more on the model could be improved further to still be able to get the intuition behind it.
   - [**sentimentalanalysisNLP.py**](https://github.com/kuta-ndze/NLP-bag-of-words/blob/main/SentimentanalysisNLP.py)

 ## `1.
 Topic Modelling`

+**Objective**

+- In this project, we are trying to group cutomers reviews based on recurring patterns.
+The ML technique used in this project is the kmeans clustering.